Bengals Quick Hits: Defense Makes Impact Statement in 16-7 Win Over Rams - CLNS Media

 — Mike Petraglia (@Trags) August 28, 2022

-The bigger challenge comes Sunday and Monday as the Bengals cut their roster down to 53 players by Thursday’s 4 p.m.
+The bigger challenge comes Sunday and Monday as the Bengals cut their roster down to 53 players by Tuesday’s 4 p.m.
 ET deadline.

 REVERSE UNO CARD!
 Delonte Hood recovers the ball to put us on offense 👏